NIFTy-PPL/JAXbind/paper/paper.md

     out[1][()] = 2 * x1 * x2 * dy
 ```

-For just-in-time compilation, JAX needs to trace the code, meaning that JAX needs to evaluate the output shape of a function given the shape of the input.
+To just-in-time compile the function, JAX needs to trace the code, meaning that JAX needs to be able to evaluate know the shape and dtype of the output of the custom function given only the shape and dtype of its input.
-Therefore, we have to provide these functions returning the output shape and dtype given an input shape and dtype for `f` as well as the `vjp` applications.
+We have to provide these abstract evaluation functions returning the output shape and dtype given an input shape and dtype for `f` as well as the `vjp` applications.
 The output shape of the `jvp` is identical to the output shape of `f` itself and does not need to be specified again.

 ```python
 def f_abstract(*args, **kwargs):
     assert args[0].shape == args[1].shape